 Ohio police: Driver shot, killed after hitting boy, 4

 Police in Cincinnati say a driver was shot and killed after his car hit a 4-year-old boy who ran into the street.
-Investigators say they believe the driver got out of his car after hitting the child Friday and a confrontation broke out.
+Investigators think the driver got out of his car after hitting the child Friday and that a confrontation broke out.

 Comments